|"HE WHO SAVES ONE LIFE, IT'S AS IF HE SAVED THE ENTIRE WORLD"

 donated a kidney to a father of 7.
 Transplant took place at Beilinson hospital in Israel.
 Liba Bracha contacted me

 that she wanted to donate a kidney, after seeing a posting I had in a Jewish Yahoo Group.
-Liba means beloved
+Liba means beloved and

-Thank you to Feigie Morgenstern of New York who spoke on a radio program about kidney donation, on
+Thank you to Feigie Morgenstern of New York who spoke on a radio program about kidney donation, on behalf

-niece and brother-in-law also donated a kidney to a stranger!
+brother-in-law also donated a kidney to a stranger!
 What a family!

 * * * *